Kamalesh3112/AI-ClimaSense-Intelligence-Chat-Assistant/README.md

 ## License

 This project contains a LICENSE file.
-Confirm the license in that file and update here if you want a different license.

 ---